Moesif/moesifwsgi/README.md

 The `metadata` field can contain any company demographic or other information you want to store.
 Moesif only requires the `company_id` field.
 For more information, see the function documentation in [Moesif Python API Reference](https://www.moesif.com/docs/api?python#update-companies-in-batch).

 ## How to Get Help
-If you face any issues using this middleware, try the [troubheshooting guidelines](#troubleshoot).
+If you face any issues using this middleware, try the [troubleshooting guidelines](#troubleshoot).
 For further assistance, reach out to our [support team](mailto:support@moesif.com).

 ## Explore Other Integrations